-If you’re anything like me or have ever been to a gym, you’ve probably gotten a ton of advice about fitness from a lot of people.
-From all of that advice, whether or not you asked for it, some of it may be worthwhile to listen to, but how do you determine which?
-Being a personal trainer, I’m always walking around the gym and hearing a ton of conversations about what you should be doing, how much you should lift, much of the advice given is full of these myths:
+From all of the advice you’ve been given over the years, whether or not you asked for it, some of it may be worthwhile to listen to, but how do you determine which is and which isn’t?
+Being a personal trainer, I’m always walking around the gym and hearing a ton of conversations about what you should be doing, how often, how much you should lift, etc… Spoiler: much of the advice given is full of myths.
+Advice isn’t all bad however; the last thing I want is for you to get hurt, so read on for some advice to take with you going into the gym:

 -Lifting Weights Will Make You Bulky: Simply put, this is just false.